 Baylor College of Medicine signed and returned a Funding Certification and Agreement to the Department of Education (DE) agreeing to use no less than 50 percent of the funds received under Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency financial assistance to students in degree-granting programs who have incurred expenses directly related to the disruption of campus operations due to COVID-19.

-Baylor was awarded $253,002 of CARES Act Higher Education Emergency Relief Funds (HEERF) HEERF to use toward emergency assistance for students.
-As of Dec.
-31, 2020, Baylor has issued CARES Act HEERF grant awards to approximately 417 students totaling $251,064.55 and has drawn these funds.
+In March 2020, Baylor was awarded $253,002 of CARES Act Higher Education Emergency Relief Funds (HEERF) to use toward emergency assistance for students.
+As of this update on March 2nd 2021, Baylor has issued CARES Act HEERF grant awards to 419 students totaling $253,002.00 and has drawn these funds.

-- $175,330 of CARES Act HEERF has also been awarded to 394 students, each of whom is currently enrolled in a Baylor degree-granting program, has a FAFSA on file at Baylor and is currently receiving financial aid under Title IV.
+- $175,330 of CARES Act HEERF funds were also awarded to 394 students, each of whom was actively enrolled in a Baylor degree-granting program, had a FAFSA on file at Baylor and was receiving financial aid under Title IV.
 Each student was awarded $445.
-For students submitting applications who were already receiving financial aid under Title IV, this amount is in addition to any amounts awarded based on application and documentation of expenditures.
+For students submitting applications who were already receiving financial aid under Title IV, this amount was given in addition to any amounts awarded based on application and documentation of expenditures.

 On Dec, 27, 2020, BCM was allocated a total of $610,941 under the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA).
 Of this amount, $253,002 must be used for Emergency Financial Aid Grants to students.
 As of March 2, 2021, BCM is currently determining the methodology and eligibility requirements for these funds and will distribute as soon as is practicable.